 Write to your professor.
 Say something like, “I tend to be quiet in class, and it’s not because I’m not engaged.
 I plan to speak up more this semester; I’ve made it a goal, and I want to let you know.”

 Use office hours.
 Talk to your professor about your own goals and tell him or her about your specific learning needs.
 What do you want your professor to know?
 Do you have trouble jumping into the flow of a conversation?

 Make a plan with your professor.
 Make a plan with your professor that you are going to come to class prepared to make the first observation or ask the first question.

-Try a "cognitive restructuring" exercise.
-Designed by Smith College psychology professor Patricia DiBartolo, this exercise will lead you down a thought path in order to help you start thinking differently about speaking in class.
+Try a cognitive restructuring exercise.
+Designed by Smith College Professor of Psychology Patricia DiBartolo, this exercise will lead you down a thought path in order to help you start thinking differently about speaking in class.